oslc-op/website/content/_index.md

 resourcesTitle = "Resources"
 resourcesContent = "Seeing is doing, so come and learn how to do things.
-In the resources section of the site, you will find various resources to help including tutorials, videos, articles, and presentations."
+In the resources section of the site, you will find various resources to help including tutorials, videos, articles, and presentations." resourcesTutorials = "Tutorials" resourcesArticles = "Articles" resourcesPresentations = "Presentations" resourcesVideos = "Videos" resourcesTutorialsText = "Do you like being walked through things?
+We have some useful tutorials to help." resourcesArticlesText = "There is an abundance of articles related to OSLC out there.
+Here we try to gather them into one place." resourcesPresentationsText = "Whether you are a slides fanatic, or need something to show off OSLC, we have options for you." resourcesVideosText = "Learn by watching and listening.
+We'll surface up the best videos on the OSLC community."

 descriptionNews = "Find out all the latest happenings in the OSLC community.
 This could be site announcements, software news, stories from the wider OSLC ecosystem, and more."